OOTD: Halloween in San Fransokyo

 - Skinfood Pore Fit Pure Skin Cushion: I got this baby in Hong Kong, and while cushions used to make zero sense to me, now say it’s a miracle color control product and makes my skin look so soft and clean.

-- Etude House Look-at-my-eyes Eye Shadow: A steal from Singapore with the perfect shade that enhances my eyelids which often like to hide.
+- Etude House Look-at-my-eyes Eye Shadow: A steal with the perfect shade that enhances my eyelids which often like to hide.

-- Nature Republic Botanical Liquid Liner: I got this eyeliner in Los Angeles.
-Everything’s tiny, from the brush to the amount of product.
+- Nature Republic Botanical Liquid Liner: Everything’s tiny, from the brush to the amount of product.
 It’s great for drawing precise wings.
 For Honey Lemon’s look I drew quite dramatic wings.

 - Tony Moly Gel Liner: I don’t usually line the bottom of my eye, but did it this time to enhance my eye even more.
 I’m not too big on gel liner because it’s hard for me to draw clean lines with them but they’re great for lining the bottom!